 Signs and Symptoms of Diabetic Retinopathy

 What does diabetic retinopathy look like?
 In many cases, diabetic retinopathy doesn’t cause noticeable symptoms in its earliest stages.
-As the condition progresses, it may cause:
+This is why having regular screenings are crucial.
+Treating it early can help slow the progress of the disease.

 Blurred vision